magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/MDVA-37068-incorrect-tax-rate-displays-on-checkout-for-virtual-products.md

 1. Create a customer.
 1. Add different billing and shipping addresses.
 1. Add virtual product to the cart.
-1. Check the cart page and checkout page.
+1. Check the Cart and Checkout Page.

 <ins>Expected results</ins>:

-The tax displayed on the cart and checkout page are the same.
+The tax displayed on the Cart and Checkout Page are the same.

 <ins>Actual results</ins>:

-The tax displayed on the cart and checkout page are NOT the same.
+The tax displayed on the Cart and Checkout Page are NOT the same.

 ## Apply the patch